itenium-be/Vue.js-Tutorial/Exercises.md

 ---------
 A. Add validation: Name is required.
 Must accept the terms.
 B. Display all reviews already submitted.
-C. Turn the rating `select` into selectable stars.
+C. Turn the rating `select` into ⭐⭐⭐⭐⭐.
 C2.
 Allow for partial selection.
 (See Github issue for code snippets)